adrianleb/sullivan/README.md

 - `Around`: space-around
 - `Between`: space-between

-with properties and values combined they summon earth's greatest champion (yes, this is a captain planet reference):
+With properties and values combined they summon earth's greatest champion (yes, this is a captain planet reference):

-`util.flex.alignEnd // outputs a classname with {align-items: 'flex-end'}` `util.flex.justifyAround // outputs a classname with {justify-content: 'space-around'}`
+`util.flex.alignEnd // outputs a classname with {align-items: 'flex-end'}`

+`util.flex.justifyAround // outputs a classname with {justify-content: 'space-around'}`

 ##### flex.center
-outputs:
+Outputs:
 ```
 {
   display: 'flex',